About the Foundation

 Board Director

 Bernita Reese joined the City of Columbus Recreation and Parks Department in January 2022.
-Bernita joined us from the Huntsville, Alabama Parks & Recreation Department, where she served as the Director.
+She previously served as the Director of the Huntsville, Alabama Parks & Recreation Department.

-Prior to her time in Huntsville, Bernita spent three years as Assistant Director for Columbus Recreation and Parks, overseeing the Community Relations section.
-Her previous leadership experience includes 12 years as the Divisional Manager for the DeKalb County Recreation, Parks and Cultural Affairs Department.
+Before her time in Huntsville, Bernita spent three years as Assistant Director for Columbus Recreation and Parks, overseeing the Community Recreation and Special Programs section.
+Her previous leadership experience includes 15 years with the DeKalb County Recreation, Parks and Cultural Affairs Department.

-Bernita has a background of specialized training and experience that surpasses 25 years in the parks and recreation profession.
-She is a practical, problem-solving, professional administrator, educator and self-motivated organizer who welcomes evaluation based on performance.
-She is active in a diverse range of professional activities at national, state and local levels.
+With over 30 years of experience in the parks and recreation profession, Bernita possesses specialized training and expertise.
+She is a practical, problem-solving, professional administrator, educator, and self-motivated organizer who welcomes performance-based evaluations.
+Bernita actively participates in various professional activities at national, state, and local levels.
 She is currently a member of the National Recreation and Park Association (NRPA) and the Ohio Parks and Recreation Association (OPRA).
-She is the current president of the Bridge at Austin and previously served on numerous boards including Sports DeKalb.
+Additionally, she holds the position of president of the Bridge at Austin and currently serves on numerous boards.

-Bernita has experience working with public, private and military recreation.
-She has worked nationally and internationally in recreation, athletics and therapeutics.
-Her life has not only been steered to motivate people but to implement programs that have a lasting impact in the community.
+Bernita has extensive experience working with public, private, and military recreation.
+Her work has spanned nationally and internationally, encompassing recreation, athletics, and therapeutics.
+Throughout her career, Bernita has been driven by a passion to motivate people and implement programs that have a lasting impact on the community.

 Neil Shingala